joao-gueifao-924/bpc-challenge/README.md

 └── ros2-jazzy-jalisco.dockerfile
 ```

-- **opencv/bpc/**: Contains the main estimator and testing scripts, Dockerfiles, and a subtree to a third-party repository with custom modifications.
+- **opencv/bpc/**: Contains a git subtree to the repository provided by the competition organizers.
+It contains the main estimation, testing and YOLO11 inference scripts, Dockerfiles, and custom modifications of mine.
-- **FoundationPose/**: Integrated as a submodule, this provides the core pose estimation functionality.
+- **FoundationPose/**: Integrated as a git submodule, this provides the core object pose estimation functionality.
-- **bpc_baseline/**: A submodule within `opencv/bpc`, tracking a specific branch for baseline solutions.
+- **bpc_baseline/**: A git submodule within `opencv/bpc`, tracking a specific branch for algorithm baseline solutions provided by the competition organizers, with further modifications of mine.

 ## External Integrations